User Guide

 You must follow the instructions here to install a specific version of the Java Development Kit (JDK).

-To verify a successful installation, open a terminal and run the command java -version
+To verify a successful installation, open a terminal and run the command java -version.
+You should see an output

 similar to the following: